-- System-board settings and assignments
+- · System-board settings and assignments

 - PCI, EISA, and ISA device assignments

 - SCSI device assignments

+- · Disk array assignments (some models)

 The types of configuration programs provided with your server depend on your model.
 Step-by-step instructions for using most of the PC Server 704 setup, configuration, and utility programs are provided in your User's Handbook.
 Instructions for using the SCSI configuration programs are provided in your SCSI Software User's Guide.
 If your server came with a RAID adapter installed, see the RAID adapter documentation for configuration information.